OsutoAishii/FaOSK/README.en.md

 ```
 ##### 3. Other compilation environment preparation

-Create a folder in the /mnt directory to mount the floppy disk image and write system files (see Makefile for details).
+Create a folder in to mount the floppy disk image and write system files (see Makefile for details).

 ```
-sudo mkdir /mnt/kernel
+sudo mkdir mnt
 ```
 ### Commands used during development